MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-support-and-ts.md

 ---
-title: Support and troubleshooting information
+title: Classic portal -  Support and troubleshooting information
-description: This article describes your support and troubleshooting options for Microsoft Defender for Cloud Apps ms.date: 01/29/2023 ms.topic: conceptual
+description: Classic portal -  This article describes your support and troubleshooting options for Microsoft Defender for Cloud Apps ms.date: 11/28/2023 ms.topic: conceptual
 ---
 # Support and troubleshooting information for Microsoft Defender for Cloud Apps